jprichardson/node-fs-extra/README.md

 - A directory walker.
 Probably this one: https://github.com/thlorenz/readdirp imported into `fs-extra`.
 - After the directory walker is integrated, any function that needs to traverse directories like `copy`, `remove`, or `mkdirs` should be built on top of it.
-- After the aforementioned functions are built on the directory walker, `fs-extra` should then explicitly support wildcards.

 Note: If you make any big changes, **you should definitely post an issue for discussion first.**